gaju-01/TechCradle/README.md

 # TechCradle
-CPRESTAPI is a Java-based project that showcases a robust content management system designed for a blogging website, developed using the powerful Spring Framework and its associated technologies.
+TechCradle is a Java-based project that showcases a robust content management system designed for a blogging website, developed using the powerful Spring Framework and its associated technologies.

 # Key Features
 * OTP based authentication